fatihalii/FormApp/README.md

-## This project is an example of CRUD From application.
+## This project is an example of CRUD Form application.